-- Press PAUSE to pause the current TV program or resume play after pause. - Press PLAY to resume watching the TV program from the pause point. - Press FF to forward picture scan.
+- Press PAUSE to pause the current TV program. - Press PLAY to resume watching the TV program from the pause point. - Press FF to forward picture scan.
 Press up to 4 times to increase the scan speed.
-If pressed when TV is paused, then will move forward at half speed, not fast forward. - Press REW to reverse picture scan.
-Press up to 4 times to increase the scan speed.
-Pressed when TV is paused, then will reverse at half speed. - Press ADJUST ◀ to skip backwards 12 seconds (for each press). - Press ADJUST ► to skip forward 30 seconds (for each press). - Press ADJUST to skip all the way to live broadcast.

-Press ADJUST ▼ to skip back to the earliest available part of the TV program as shown on the slider.
+If pressed when TV is paused, then will forward scan, not fast forward. - Press REW to reverse picture scan.
+Press up to 4 times to increase the scan speed. pressed when TV is paused, then will reverse at half speed. - Press ADJUST < to skip backwards 12 seconds (for each press). - Press ADJUST ▶ to skip forward 30 seconds (for each press). - Press ADJUST to skip all the way to live broadcast. - Press ADJUST ♥ to skip back to the earliest available part of the TV program as shown on the slider.

 If you wish to save this program press REC to display the record menu and begin a formal recording.
-You can press GUIDE to display ChannelView and then record.
+You can use ChannelView to setup a formal recording by pressing GUIDE.